tannerjt/ReverseGeocodeWidget/README.md

 1. Download this widget and place it into your widgets folder (client/stemapp/widgets)
 2. Add widget to your application and use builder to set new GeocodeServer URL

-##Service is currently set to an Oregon geocoder and will only work within the state.
+##Service is currently set to an Oregon geocoder and will only work with Oregon adresses.

 #Changes
 Feel free to make any improvements to this widget and I will take a look.
 It's pretty simple right now, but works for a starter.